Military veterans make bulletproof bookcases to protect students from school shootings

 “The bookcase itself weighs 480 pounds, the exoskeleton is made of steel and it’s lined with Kevlar,” Ahle told Nexstar’s WPIX.
 “Hidden underneath the bottom of the steel skirt are four wheels and those wheels make it a very mobile.”

 If an active shooter enters the school, the bookcase can be wheeled in front of any classroom entrances.
-Once the bookcaseis secured and locked in place, which takes a matter of seconds, the would-be shooter would not have any access inside the room, and would only be met with a mounted mirror on the back of the
+Once the bookcase is secured and locked in place, which takes a matter of seconds, the would-be shooter would not have any access inside the room, and would only be met with a mounted mirror on the back of the bookcase.

 A mass shooting at Virginia Tech in 2007 was the initial catalyst that prompted Ahle and Facchini to create the product.
 Their Georgia-based company ProtectED saw a recent surge in sales following the tragedy in Uvalde that left 19 children and two teachers dead.